gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     > \> **exit**

 ## End of Lab 2 ##
+Run this command to update the scoring server: `/.checkScore.sh`.

 Once your MemeGen application works and your local MongoDB receives records, you can continue to the next lab. ([Next lab](../Lab%203%20-%20DynamoDB))

 ### More info ###